Phobos718/CornerStone/README.md

 ## CornerStone - A project for exploratory data analysis of personal habits and their outcomes

 As a brief summary, this is a Flask application designed to gather data of a user's habits daily and to provide a platform for analyzing it via data visualisation and more advanced methods later on to allow for seeing through more noisy data.
-It's buing developed predominantly for personal use as an attempt to identify the causes of certain food sensitivities and minor (although rather annoying) sleep disorders that run in my family and to maximise personal performance by eliminating them.
+It's being developed predominantly for personal use as an attempt to identify the causes of certain food sensitivities and minor (although rather annoying) sleep disorders that run in my family and to maximise personal performance by eliminating them.

 Information is gathered via a survey about food and supplement intake, physical and other activities, and a set of metrics each day.
 Once enough data is gathered it can be analysed by the user (see screenshots below)